Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Numerical and Simulation Results

 \subsection{Model Analysis}

 In this section, we verify the impact of different parameters on the performance of DiffStru and focus on its ability to solve problems in various situations.
-The data used here are synthetic LFR networks with parameters that are shown in Tables \eqref{table:realdata} and \eqref{tab:LFR50Density}.
-Some experiments are intended to answer the following questions.\\ (1) What is the best size of the latent space (hyper-parameter $D$)?
-Obviously, learning the latent factors of the model in the smaller dimension will reduce the complexity of inference calculations.
-On the other hand, the model focuses on simultaneously completing the structure and diffusion matrices.
-While the measurement metrics for completing each of these matrices are different, we scan for a lower dimension where the best results can be achieved in both structure ad diffusion spaces.
-Because of random initialization, we ran the model multiple times and reported the mean and standard deviation of metrics, as shown in Figure \eqref{fig:latentfactor}.
-Here, the different values of latent factor are analyzed, and $D=8$ is the best choice with higher mean value and lower standard deviation in terms of AUC, precision, and F-measure for mining missing links, as well as, lower mean and standard deviation for RMSE in finding missing infected and uninfected activities. \\
+Some experiments on synthetic LFR networks are intended to answer the following questions: \\(1) What is the best size of the latent space (hyper-parameter $D$)? \\ Learning the latent factors of the model in the smaller dimension will reduce the complexity of inference calculations.
+On the other hand, the model focuses on completing the structure and diffusion matrices simultaneously.
+While the measurement metrics for completing these matrices differ, we scan for a lower dimension where the best results can be achieved in both structure ad diffusion spaces.
+Because of random initialization, we ran the model multiple times and reported the mean and standard deviation of metrics, as shown in Fig. \eqref{fig:latentfactor}.
+Here, the different values of latent factors are analyzed, and $D=8$ is the best choice with a higher mean value and lower standard deviation in terms of AUC, precision, and F-measure for mining missing links, as well as lower mean and standard deviation for RMSE in finding missing activities.

-(2) How does the density of the ground-truth network structure affects the inference of missing information?
-We simulated four different LFR datasets with $50$ nodes and $50$ generated cascades with properties shown in Table \eqref{tab:LFR50Density} to have various densities.
+(2) How does the density of the ground-truth network structure affects the inference of missing information?\\ We simulated four different LFR datasets with $50$ nodes and $50$ generated cascades with different {mixing parameters} to have various densities.
 Then in each dataset, we randomly removed the activities in cascades with 0.3 rates and the remaining $60\%$ of links as observed data.
-The results are reported based on an average of five different training sets along with their standard deviations.
-The setting of sampling was 2000 number of iterations, burn-in of 1500, and thinning of 5.
-Figure \eqref{fig:densitystru} shows the structural metrics against different densities for the ground-truth graph.
-As illustrated, by increasing the amount of information, the performance of the method is increased.
-As shown in Figure \eqref{fig:densitycas}, more links lead to better cascade estimation.
+The results are reported based on an average of five training sets and their standard deviations.
+The sampling set had $2000$ iterations, burn-in of $1500$, and thinning of $5$.
+Fig. \eqref{fig:densitystru} shows the ground-truth graph's structural metrics against different densities.
+As illustrated, increasing the amount of information improves the method's performance.
+As shown in Fig. \eqref{fig:densitycas}, more links lead to better cascade estimation.
 Moreover, we achieve acceptable results only by observing approximately half of the data in structure and diffusion layers.